pocc/gradualist/README.md

             the working directory; otherwise a temporary file will be used.

    ---
+4. Timing
+    * [ ] Post time started
+    * [ ] Post time ended

+   ---
+5. If: Conditional
+    Synonym for else: Otherwise, elsewise, if not Synonym for then: First , after if
+    * Format is 'if condition then task1 else task2'
+    * Example: "if it's sunny, then I'll have a picnic else I'll read a book inside"
+        * Variable its_sunny would get a value
-4. While: *Loops until condition*
+6. While: *Loops until condition*
     Synonyms that trigger: Loop
     * Format is 'While condition do task'
     * While condition, keep on doing it
-5. For: *Loops over array*
+7. For: *Loops over array*
     * Format is 'For [el1, el2, ...], do task'
     * Example: "For ["blue", "orange", "yellow"], use {} marker in your drawing
     * Generates array-length tasks
-6. If: Conditional
-    Synonym for else: Otherwise, elsewise
-    Synonym for then: First comma
-    * Format is 'if condition then task1 else task2'
-    * Example: "if it's sunny, then I'll have a picnic else I'll read a book inside"
-        * Variable its_sunny would get a value
-7. Click: *Have the user click somewhere*
+8. Click: *Have the user click somewhere*
     * This can be automated with clicking with x,y coordinates
     * Use the browser extension to select the element
-8. Select
+9. Select
     * Select from multiple options, usually in a dropdown
     * Use the browser extension to select the element
-9. Open: Open a file or URL
+10. Open: Open a file or URL
     * If opening a URL, default browser will be used
     * Include the words 'with program' to specify which program to open it with (i.e. firefox instead of chrome)
     * Include the word 'new' to create a new one if one doesn't exist
-10. Import filepath:task list
+11. Import filepath:task list
     * Include a separate markdown procedure as a sublist of the current task
-11. *Anything Else*
+12. *Anything Else*
     * The point of this is to be as compatible with as many procedures as possible, so don't require keywords
     * There won't be any suggestions for automation